theAlgorithmist/AStar-Waypoints/README.md

 In fact, it is possible to make the code reactive in the sense that new information affecting the cost of travel between two waypoints can be input to the pathfinder, and the best-possible path can be recomputed.
 If you have ever used Google Maps or Waze to navigate to a destination, you have probably seen this in action :)

+NOTE:  This repo has been deprecated - this code is now [updated and maintained as part of the AMYR library](https://github.com/theAlgorithmist/AMYR).

 Author:  Jim Armstrong - [The Algorithmist]

 @algorithmist